ProvableHQ/bounty-2022-ethdenver/README.md

 # Overview
-This repository contains all information, resources, and examples for the Aleo bounties at EthDenver 2022 hackathon.
+This repository contains information, resources, and examples for the Aleo bounties at EthDenver 2022 hackathon.

 ## Bounty 1 - Aleo Wallet Generation